asadqureshi12/nhs-dental-activity-dashboard/README.md

 ## Key Findings

-- Non-paying adults experience urgent care at a rate six times higher than children — a clear equity signal that cost and access barriers are shaping how different groups use the service
+- Non-paying adults experience urgent care at a rate six times higher than children — a clear equity signal that cost and access barriers are shaping how different groups use the service.

-- WA157JW is a significant outlier in urgent demand, nearly 50% above the next highest postcode
+- One postcode stands out as a significant outlier in urgent demand, nearly 50% higher than the next highest, indicating a concentrated area of activity.

-- UDA delivery increased overall through 2024/25 but not evenly — growth accelerated in Q2, dropped in Q3, then partially recovered in Q4, suggesting seasonal variation rather than consistent system improvement
+- UDA delivery increased overall through 2024/25, but not evenly — growth accelerated in Q2, dropped in Q3, then partially recovered in Q4, suggesting seasonal variation rather than consistent system improvement.

-- Band 1 dominates the treatment mix at 60.45% of COT volume, indicating the majority of NHS dental activity is preventative in nature — however urgent treatment still accounts for 10.33%, representing a significant volume of unplanned crisis-driven demand.
+- Band 1 dominates the treatment mix at 60.45% of COT volume, indicating that most NHS dental activity is routine and lower-acuity in nature — examinations, x-rays, and minor interventions rather than complex treatment.

-- - High urgent care reliance in certain patient groups suggests that demand is not being absorbed through routine pathways, indicating access failure rather than isolated spikes in need.
-- Some areas have high urgent care simply because services are concentrated there, but if a large share of their work is also urgent, it suggests real pressure in the system.
-- This helps point out where the system may be struggling, not just where activity is high.
+- Taken together, these patterns suggest that while overall activity is increasing, access to routine care remains uneven, with certain groups and areas relying more heavily on urgent treatment.
 ---

 ## Repo Structure